hopsoft/goldmine/README.md

 Uses data from http://dev.socrata.com/foundry/#/data.medicare.gov/aeay-dfax

-In this example, we mine the following data.
+In this example, we mine out the following information.

 * Total doctors by state & specialty
 * Preferred doctors by state & specialty